-- 7.3 6.3 The relevant investment professional Investment Professional is required to subjectively assess, using their reasonable judgment, if the proposed investment does has significant adverse impact, in light of those this environmental sustainability values value. - If the conclusion is that there is no significant adverse impact, then that shall be recorded in the Investment Committee Paperinvestment committee report. - If the conclusion is that there is a risk of significant adverse impact, then the investment professional Investment Professional is further required to determine what the consequences of that shall be for our investment decision.
-In making this decision, the relevant investment professional Investment Professional shall generally prioritise mitigating adverse impact according to the order in which as defined by the identifiers appear in the table as specified aboveAIFMs.
-In other words, the FirmAIFMs will prioritise mitigating fossil fuels the exposures to energy inefficiency above (for example) mitigating and waste production recycling in operations. - The investment professional Investment Professional shall have complete discretion as to what decision to take, and these steps may include the following mitigating actions (amongst other things): - (i) Making a decision not to invest in the proposed investment. - (ii) Making a decision to invest, but with a limited position size. - (ii) (iii) Making a decision to invest, but with an intention to engage with the management of the asset to improve their business from a sustainability perspective. - (iv) Making a decision to invest, but with an intention to make offsetting investments to balance or hedge the adverse impact being done through this investment.
+- 7.3 The relevant Investment Professional is required to subjectively assess, using their reasonable judgment, if the proposed investment has significant adverse impact, in light of this environmental sustainability value. - If the conclusion is that there is no significant adverse impact, then that shall be recorded in the investment committee report. - If the conclusion is that there is a risk of significant adverse impact, then the Investment Professional is further required to determine what the consequences of that shall be for our investment decision.
+In making this decision, the relevant Investment Professional shall generally prioritise mitigating adverse impact according to the order as defined by the AIFMs.
+In other words, the AIFMs will prioritise mitigating the exposures to energy inefficiency above (for example) and waste recycling in operations. - The Investment Professional shall have complete discretion as to what decision to take, and these steps may include the following mitigating actions (amongst other things): - (i) Making a decision not to invest in the proposed investment. - (ii) Making a decision to invest, but with an intention to engage with the management of the asset to improve their business from a sustainability perspective.